Sandhya (actress): Early life

 She was born in the year 1988.
 Her father Ajith is an employee of IOB and her mother Maya is a beautician.
 She has an elder brother, Rahul.
 She attended Vidyodaya Girls Higher Secondary School, Chennai until completing Class 9.

 Career

 Sandhya was studying when she starred in the Tamil love story Kaadhal.
 The role was offered to many known actresses, including Ileana D'Cruz and then Varalaxmi Sarathkumar, but the latter's father was reluctant to let her become an actress at the time.
-The team then picked Saranya was in Class IX, when cinematographer Vijay Milton referred her on to Balaji Sakthivel.
+The team next picked Saranya Nag who was in Class IX, when cinematographer Vijay Milton suggested her name to Balaji Sakthivel.
 She was initially considered to play the heroine in the film, but finally the role was later handed to Sandhya, after the director felt Saranya looked too young.